🔼The name Stoics: Summary

 Although Stoicism went through its own evolution and wasn't always the same, certain perspectives remained signature to this movement.
-Where Jews loudly lamented fate, bewailed the present and were anxious about the future, Stoicism and hence Christianity avoided getting overly exited (1 Thessalonians 4:11, 1 Timothy 2:2, Matthew 6:25-34, Galatians 5:24) and emphasized virtue and subsequent peace of mind through living in harmony with nature (which in turn was a continuation of Cynicism).
+Where Jews loudly lamented fate, bewailed the present and were anxious about the future, Stoicism and hence Christianity avoided getting overly excited (1 Thessalonians 4:11, 1 Timothy 2:2, Matthew 6:25-34, Galatians 5:24) and emphasized virtue and subsequent peace of mind through living in harmony with nature (which in turn was a continuation of Cynicism).

 Like Paul, Zeno loved logic and rhetoric (Acts 17:2) and recognized the same divine nature of creation as Paul did (Romans 1:20).
 The obvious difference between Zeno and Paul's take on the universe is that Zeno was a pantheist, who thought that the universe itself was divine, whereas Paul believed that the Creator was reflected in creation.
-But they agreed on the idea that God is one (Stoics were outspoken monotheists) and that He makes all things work together (Romans 8:28).
+But they agreed on the idea that God is one (Stoics were outspoken monotheists) and that he makes all things work together (Romans 8:28).

-Zeno and Paul also roughly agreed on the Logos as universal reason that governs everything (Colossians 1:17, Ephesians 1:10), and they also agreed that humans are to do God's will (in stead of the other way around, which is basically what most pagan rituals are motivated by: getting God to do what you want).
+Zeno and Paul also roughly agreed on the Logos as universal reason that governs everything (Colossians 1:17, Ephesians 1:10), and they also agreed that humans are to do God's will (instead of the other way around, which is basically what most pagan rituals are motivated by: getting God to do what you want).
 Stoics and Christians alike believed that whatever you serve (whether money, virtue, Logos) is what will master you, and will in turn permeate your whole existence (Matthew 6:33, Luke 16:13).

-Both Paul and the Stoics favored askesis, that is training one's mind to virtue (hence our word "ascesis"; Hebrews 12:1, 1 Timothy 4:7-10) and both Christianity and Stoicism played with the concept of cosmopolis or City of God (Revelation 21:2).
+Both Paul and the Stoics favored askesis, that is training one's mind to virtue (hence our word English "ascesis"; Hebrews 12:1, 1 Timothy 4:7-10) and both Christianity and Stoicism played with the concept of cosmopolis or City of God (Revelation 21:2).